 British public school Wycombe Abbey opened a new primary school on Hong Kong Island in September 2019, offering a bilingual education for Grades 1-6 at its campus in the Southern District of Tin Wan.

 Wycombe Abbey School Hong Kong is the latest in a growing line of British public schools to open in Hong Kong.
 The new primary school opened in the Southern District's Tin Wan in September 2019.

-The school is currently enrolling Grades 1-6 (five to 10 years), and it will deliver a bespoke British curriculum that blends the UK National Curriculum with the Hong Kong curriculum; it promises "excellence in Chinese language and culture".
+The school is currently enrolling Grades 1 – 6 (five to ten years), and it will deliver a bespoke British curriculum that blends the National Curriculum for England with the Hong Kong curriculum; it promises "excellence in Chinese language and culture".

 The new school is the second international opening for this leading UK independent school, which opened Wycombe Abbey International School, Changzhou in China in 2016.
 There are also plans to open Wycombe Abbey International School Hangzhou in September 2021.

 Founded more than 120 years ago, Wycombe Abbey UK is a selective, all-through boarding school for girls that has a reputation for its academic rigour and outstanding A Level results.
 Its sister school in Hong Kong is a co-ed primary day school, although there are long-term plans to open a secondary school here as well.

 Founding headmaster Howard Tuckett moved to Hong Kong after spending the last 13 years as head of prep at Caterham School in Croydon, UK.
 He says:

 "Our vision is to give many generations of Hong Kong children the opportunity to benefit from a truly exceptional education.
 This education will draw on the very best teaching practices and traditions of Wycombe Abbey in the UK, a school that is recognised internationally as one of the UK’s finest independent academic schools.